Gr3yt/Python-WebHook-Sender-Template/README.md

+# Python Webhook Sender Template
+A template for sending messages, embeds or images via webhooks with python.

-# Python-WebHook-Sender-Template
+# Guide
-A site that will make code for you to send a message to a WebHook with python.
+A [https://birdie0.github.io/discord-webhooks-guide/](Guide) of what to put in the data class **not made by me**